How Much Does It Cost to Repair Frozen Pipes?

 Bottom line

-Frozen pipes can leave you without running water and with a higher-than-average water bill.
+Frozen pipes can leave you without running water, an elevated water bill and a potentially costly plumber fee.
 Replacing frozen pipes yourself can be relatively easy, but if you decide to call a professional, expect to pay $45 to $200 an hour.
 If you're looking for a cheaper alternative, you could also see if your home warranty plan covers frozen pipe repairs.

 Did you find this article helpful? |